vseib/deep-learning-nano-degree/README.md

 ## Installation

 * Download and install Anaconda from the [Anaconda website](https://www.anaconda.com/distribution/).
-* Create and activate an environment (note adjust python version if needed):
+* Create and activate an environment (adjust python version if needed):

 ```
 conda create -n nano_dl python=3.7